Sibuchanda/crawler-engine/docs/url.md

   - baseURL: string (The original URL, which HTML body is taken as input)
 - Returns:
   - Returns slice of string, contains all the extracted URLs

+### FetchData()

+FetchData() is a public function that takes the input URL, and download the HTML content from the URL and returns a [io.Reader](https://pkg.go.dev/io#Reader) Object of it.

+- Parameters:
+  - url: string (The URL Which content will be accessed)
+- Returns:
+  - Returns [io.Reader](https://pkg.go.dev/io#Reader) which contains the HTML Data
+  - Returns error if any error occurred